ProteinsWebTeam/interpro-blog/_posts/2022-02-28-InterPro and Rare Diseases, an interesting example.md

 layout: post
 category: focus
 image_category: biology
-author: Beatriz Lazaro Pinto &amp; Sara Chuguransky
+author: Beatriz Lazaro Pinto/Sara Chuguransky
 excerpt: >-
   The 28th of February, the 29th in leap years, is the day to raise awareness of the over 5,000 rare diseases that affect millions of people worldwide.